 As time passes, technology gets better and safer.
-If you live in an older home, your wiring may be inefficient or even a fire hazard.
+If you live in an older home, your wiring may be inefficient or even an electrical fire hazard.

-From the initial planning stages to installing the last switch, Sun Solar & Electrical will have your wiring upgrade done right, the first time.
+From the initial planning stages to installing the last switch, Sun Electrical will have your wiring upgrade done right, the first time.

 Upgrading the wiring in your house can be needed for a number of reasons:

 - Code requirements

 Whatever the reason, your first call should be to Sun Electrical for an honest, upfront quote.
 Our team of certified electricians will work with you to determine the best course of action.